smartinternz02/SPSGP-70762-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 The program is all about the learning and applying those skills to build the projects

-It is the 2 month internship program which is 1st month is all about the learnig the gathering skilled knowlege about the andoird kotlin.
+It is the 2-month internship program which is 1st month is all about the learning the gathering skilled knowledge about the android kotlin.

 The learnig the resources contains 30+ hrs of experimental learning where they have teach kotlin on zoom meeting as well as 100+ self learning course.